dmarakom6/xscript/README.md

 | xscript  | 10.90012s |

 Also, you can read ```debug.txt``` for debug detail.
-> It's too lang, I suggest you don't read it!
+> It's too long, I suggest you don't read it!